kanait/mesh2slim/README.md

 # mesh2slim

-mesh2slim is a research code for hierarchical approximation of SLIM surfaces from polygonal meshes, which includes an implementation of the following paper:
+mesh2slim is a research code for hierarchical approximation of *SLIM* surfaces from polygonal meshes, which includes an implementation of the following paper:

-Takashi Kanai, Yutaka Ohtake, Kiwamu Kase: “Hierarchical Error-Driven Approximation of Implicit Surfaces from Polygonal Meshes”, Proc.
+Takashi Kanai, Yutaka Ohtake, Kiwamu Kase: ``Hierarchical Error-Driven Approximation of Implicit Surfaces from Polygonal Meshes'', Proc.
 4th Eurographics/ACM SIGGRAPH Symposium on Geometry Processing, pp.21-30, 2006.

+*[SLIM](https://dl.acm.org/doi/10.5555/1281920.1281944) (Sparse Low-degree IMplicits) is an implicit surface representation delivering an accurate approximation to a set of points scattered over a smooth surface.*

 This software was originally developed in 2005-2006 and was renovated in 2021 so as to build successfully on CMake environment.